mzubailov/Lagoona-weblayot/README.md

 1. Clone the repository: `git clone https://github.com/mzubailov/mzubailov.github.io.git`
 2. Open `index.html` in your browser.

-### Online Viewing

-You can also visit the website online at: [https://mzubailov.github.io](https://mzubailov.github.io)

 ## Contact

 Please contact me for feedback and suggestions via telegram @Maga3DK